DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsubsection{Model Performance-based Feedback}

-After feature assessment, \workname includes the validation confusion matrix of the best model obtained from the ranking-based feature elimination in the feedback prompt.
-The feedback prompt also includes the following items, which are computed using the confusion matrix. \begin{itemize} \item \textbf{Validation accuracy:} this item aims to show the overall performance of the selected features. \item \textbf{Labels sorted by validation accuracies:} this item aims to highlight the classes with bad performance, guiding LLMs to generate features targetedly. \item \textbf{Label pairs sorted by F1 scores:} This item highlights hard-to-classify classes, guiding LLMs to generate targeted features. \end{itemize}
+After feature assessment, \workname obtains the validation confusion matrix of model trained on the selected features.
+However, this raw matrix is too abstract and implicit to directly guide subsequent feature generation.
+To address this, \workname further derives the following more instructive information from the confusion matrix and includes them in the feedback prompt. \begin{itemize} \item \textbf{Validation accuracy:} this item aims to show the overall performance of the selected features. \item \textbf{Labels sorted by validation accuracies:} this item aims to highlight the classes with poor performance, guiding LLMs to generate targeted features. \item \textbf{Label pairs sorted by F1 scores:} This item highlights hard-to-classify classes, guiding LLMs to generate targeted features. \end{itemize}

 \workname also includes the following in the feedback prompt. \begin{itemize} \item \textbf{Selected features:} this item aims to show the current effective features from the candidate feature set $S$, providing experience for LLMs to generate new features. \item \textbf{Candidate features:} this item aims to illustrate features that already exist to avoid duplicate generation. \end{itemize}